drupol/master-thesis/src/thesis/2-reproducibility.typ

 like SHA-256 (#gls("SHA2", long: false)) are currently considered to be pretty much impossible to crack.

-// TODO: Add bibtex ref in glossary for checksum algorithm

-While the mathematical theory allows for the possibility of collisions in checksum hashes, the reality of their application in modern checksum algorithms is substantially different.
-The sophisticated design of these algorithms significantly reduce the likelihood of such occurrences.
-This ensures a high level of trust in their effectiveness for generating distinct and reliable representations of data, despite the theoretical potential for identical hashes of different inputs.
+While the mathematical theory allows for the possibility of collisions in checksum hashes, their application in modern checksum algorithms tells a different story.
+The sophisticated design of these algorithms significantly reduces the likelihood of such occurrences, ensuring strong trust in their effectiveness for generating distinct and reliable representations of data, despite the theoretical potential for identical hashes of different inputs.

 #info-box(kind: "info")[
   Choosing an appropriate checksum algorithm is paramount due to the rapid